braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/branch_for_attribution.md

 {% include video.html id="PwGKqfwV-Ss" align="right" %}

-> [Branch](https://docs.branch.io/pages/integrations/braze/), a mobile linking platform, helps you acquire, engage, and measure across all devices, channels, and platforms by providing a holistic view of all user touch points.
+> [Branch](https://docs.branch.io/pages/integrations/braze/), a mobile linking platform, helps you acquire, engage, and measure across all devices, channels, and platforms by providing a holistic view of all user touchpoints.
 This article will walk you through how to use Branch with Braze to support your attribution needs.

 Branch and Braze help you understand exactly when and where users were acquired as well as how to personalize their journeys through robust attribution and [deep linking]({{site.baseurl}}/partners/channel_extensions/deep_linking/branch_for_deeplinking/).